josemarqmt/personal-git-wiki/README.md

   - Committed:
     The file is saved in the repository.

+### Head
+The pointer that references the current point in the change history

 ### .gitignore
 The file indicates that Git should ignore certain file names from being tracked in the repository.